The bipolar filtration of topologically slice knots: Introduction

 \subsubsection{Acknowledgements}

+We would like to thank anonymous referees for comments which were very helpful in improving the exposition of this paper.
 Part of this work was done during the authors' visit to the Max Planck Institute for Mathematics in Bonn.
-JCC was partly supported by NRF grant 2013067043.
-MHK was partly supported by the POSCO TJ Park Science Fellowship.
+JCC and MHK were partly supported by NRF grant 2019R1A3B2067839.
+MHK was partly supported by POSCO TJ Park Science Fellowship and NRF grant 2021R1C1C1012939.